jefftoppings/tictactoe_gui/README.md

 # tictactoe_gui
-Created a simple game of tic-tac-toe in a GUI
+A simple game of tic-tac-toe in a GUI, created in Java using NetBeans IDE.
+To run the program, compile and run "RunGui.java" file located at TicTacToe/src/com/gameplay/RunGui.java